lytekm/lytekm/README.md

--Hi, I’m @lytekm and I'm a beginner deveolper
+-Hi, I’m Lyte and I'm a beginner deveolper

 -I’m interested in all different types of programming from web and game development to machine learning